There are lots of ways to handle music symbols like sharps (♯), flats (♭), and naturals (♮) on iPhone/iPad and Android devices:

 As far as I can tell iOS does not currently have this feature.

 - Use a clipboard app.
 For example, Clipper – Clipboard Manager on Android will let me create “snippets” that I can access from a persistent notification, and copy to my clipboard for pasting into text.
-Copied on iOS also provides ways of saving clipboard items for future use.
+Copied on iOS also provides ways of saving clipboard items for future use [update: app appears to have been removed from App Store].

 - Use autocorrect.
 On my Android phone, I can add words to the “personal dictionary” to incorporate them into the autocorrect feature.
 (On my device it’s in